 16.You have made your merchants more numerous than the stars of heaven.
 The devouring locust raids and flies away.

-17.Your princes are like the young locust, and your marshals are like a swarm of locust that settles on stone walls on a cold day.
-The sun rises, and it flees away, but the place where it goes is unknown.
+17.Your princes are like the young locust, and your marshals are like a swarm of locust that settles on stone walls on a cold day; the sun rises, and it flees away, and the place where they are is unknown.

 18.Your shepherds slumber, O King of Assyria.
 Your nobles sleep.
 Your people are scattered on the mountains, and they do not gather together.